rrnyquist/ebenezer/_Scripture/ESV/21_Ecclesiastes.md

 If the serpent bites before it is charmed, there is no advantage to the charmer. ^1011

-The words of a wise man’s mouth win him favor, but the lips of a fool consume him. ^1012
+The words of a wise man's mouth win him favor, but the lips of a fool consume him. ^1012

 The beginning of the words of his mouth is foolishness, and the end of his talk is evil madness. ^1013